Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “In view of the conciliar practice and practical purpose of the Council, this sacred Synod defines as binding on the Church only those matters of faith and morals which it has expressly put forward as such."

--- Pope Paul VI had read to the Fathers as they prepared to vote on the Constitution on the Church, Lumen Gentium, this declaration by the Theological Commission of the Council, March 6, 1964 (Austin Flannery, ed., Vatican Collection, I, p.
+-- Pope Paul VI had this statement read to the Fathers as they prepared to vote on the Constitution on the Church, Lumen Gentium, this declaration was from the Theological Commission of the Council, March 6, 1964 (Austin Flannery, ed., Vatican Collection, I, p.
 423).

-Confusing – but since Paul VI attempted to bind every Catholic to all that was synodally decreed at Vatican II, the above statement, NOT included in the final documents, is totally irrelevent.
+Confusing – but since Paul VI attempted to bind every Catholic to all that was synodally decreed at Vatican II, the above statement, NOT included in the final documents of the Council, is totally irrelevant.
 The above statement was obviously a ploy by Paul VI to get approval of his heterodox formulation by telling Council Fathers that, in effect, none of it mattered that much.
-Quite ridiculous.
+Quite ridiculous when we are talking about the documents of an Ecumenical Council of the Church.

 “But when they justify even contradictions, what is it that they will refuse to justify?”
 Pope St. Pius X in the Encyclical against Modernism